 Rumors of a Verizon iPhone have been circulating for years.
 Even though none have materialized, the news ticker on our TV today showed that the mainstream media has picked up the topic…again.
 This new surge of rumors seems no more likely than previous batches.
 I suspect they are fueled only by wishful thinking, which I can’t completely relate to.

-A while back I did a series of posts (part 1, part 2, part 3, and part 4) on using Gravatars in AppleScript to update pictures in your Mac Address Book.
-Those address pictures then sync to your iPhone, iPod Touch, or iPad.
+A while back I did a series of posts (part 1, part 2, part 3, and part 4) on using Gravatars in AppleScript to update pictures in your Mac Address Book Contacts.
+Those address pictures then sync to your iOS devices.